-Since my boys were toddlers, they’ve loved doing simple experiments—making oobleck and slime, or bringing in snowballs and watching them melt.
+Since my boys were toddlers, they’ve loved doing simple experiments.
+They’d make oobleck and slime, or bring in snowballs and watching them melt.
 We’ve continued to do these as they’ve gotten older, modifying to suit their ages.

 Dr. Deborah Schulman—professor of biology at Lake Erie College and mom of 8-year-old science-obsessed twins—says that not only are these activities a great way to break the monotony, but they help kids develop important STEM-based skill sets.